Oregon Bottle Bill: 1990s to present

 In 1996, voters rejected a ballot measure that would have extended the bottle bill.
 In 2005, Republican Party Representative Vicki Berger (daughter of Chambers) introduced another bill to extend the bottle bill, but it was defeated in the Senate.

 On June 7, 2007, Governor Ted Kulongoski signed Senate Bill 707 into law, which added water bottles to the refund law.
 The law went into effect January 1, 2009.
 Of the nine states that had bottle bill laws at that time, only Maine, California, and Hawaii included water bottles.

 The 2007 legislature also created a task force, charged with making recommendations for further updating of the Bottle Bill to the 2009 legislature.
 Updates under consideration in the late 2000s included adding products like wine and juice bottles, and increasing the refund amount from 5 cents.

 The Container Recycling Institute estimates that 125 million disposable water bottles were sold in Oregon in 2005, more than the number of soft drink bottles, and the recycling rate for water bottles was 32 percent, compared with 82 percent for beer and soft drink bottles.
 Container Recycling Institute is a research and advocacy group in support of the bottle bill.

 OLCC approved redemption centers run by distributors on an experimental basis in early 2010.
 Two locations were opened, one in Wood Village and another in Oregon City.
 By April 2017, there were 16 redemption centers.
-The first redemption center intended to migrate redemption activity away from retail stores opened in Wood Village in September 2010 and it included bag drop off service as well.
+The first redemption center intended to replace redemption at retail stores opened in Wood Village in September 2010 and it included bag drop off service as well.
+For decades, bottle returns were done exclusively through retail stores.
+In 2008, Oregon and Michigan were the only bottle deposit states without a redemption center and also had the highest redemption rates.